 In selecting PIs, we chose researchers who are consistent with the center's mission, identity, and goals.
 Priority was given to the highest level of competence.
 Diversity was also taken into consideration, and the ratio of female PIs is approximately 40%.
 Prof. Lee of the University of California, Berkeley, is a pioneer of superconducting detectors for CMB observations.
 He has been collaborating with Prof. Hazumi for more than ten years.
-Prof. Bortoletto, famous for her development of semiconductor detectors, is Head of the Particle Physics Department at University of Oxford and Deputy Coordinator of the EU detector development project AIDA.
+Prof. Bortoletto, famous for her development of semiconductor detectors, is Head of the Particle Physics Department at University of Oxford and

+Deputy Coordinator of the EU detector development project AIDA.
 She has more than 190,000 citations in academic papers and is the editor of the journal "Nuclear Instruments and Methods."
-Dr.

-Garcia-Sciverse is a Senior Research Scientist at Lawrence Berkeley National Laboratory.
+Dr. Garcia-Sciverse is a Senior Research Scientist at Lawrence Berkeley National Laboratory.
 He is worldrenowned for his work in instrument technology for particle physics experiments.
 He has served as Deputy Director of the Berkeley Center for Particle Physics and Principal Investigator of CERN's RD53A instrument development project, where he led the development of ASICs for silicon detectors.
 The domestic PIs were selected based on a balance of world-class researchers and young researchers who are just emerging.
 Prof. Yamazaki is a member of the Science Council of Japan.
 Prof. Nakahama (Fumiko Yonezawa Prize, Toshiko Yuasa Prize) and Dr. Hasegawa (Breakthrough Prize in Fundamental Physics) are award-winning researchers.
 Prof. Miyahara is a distinguished researcher of the MEXT and an editorial board member of essential journals (editorial board member of the English journal of the Institute of Electronics, Information and Communication Engineers (IEICE), etc.).
 Moreover, one of the PIs, Dr. Iizuka of Toyota Central R&D Labs, is an enterprising researcher in engineering.
 He has made achievements in low-noise communication technology, wireless power transfer technology, etc., in the challenges of automated driving and smart cities, a collection of advanced technologies.
 We expect that his group will contribute to novel sensing technologies and their applications at this research center.
 The average age of the PIs is 47 years old, making them a strong group of researchers who are in the prime of their careers and can lead the world.

 We have already started discussing with these PI candidates about the organization of the center.
 As for the support of external PIs, we can be flexible within the current KEK rules, from partial employment at this center on a cross-appointment basis to reward payments based on effort.
-Therefore, we can quickly start up research as soon as this proposal is approved.
-The recruitment of researchers and postdoctoral fellows will be phased in from the second half of the 1st fiscal year to the 2nd fiscal year so that the entire personnel will be in place by the end of the 2nd fiscal year.
+Therefore, we can quickly start-up research as soon as this proposal is approved.
+The recruitment of researchers and postdoctoral fellows will be pursued, greatly considering the diversity of the centers.
+It is clearly stated in the code of conduct which was set up at the beginning of the centers.
+As already mentioned, the ratio of female PIs is approximately 40% at the beginning.
+Since April 2024, the value has decreased to 35% as we have a new mail PI.
+We will keep at least 33% level by hiring one of three new PIs to be female.